-Amanda Katz is a writer, editor, and translator who has written for the New York Times, NPR Books, Slate, the Boston Globe, and the San Francisco Bay Guardian.
-She is currently a senior editor at Slate.
+Amanda Katz is a writer, editor, and translator in Washington, DC, who has written for the New York Times, NPR, Slate, the Boston Globe, and the San Francisco Bay Guardian.
+She currently writes the newsletter The Interpreter.

 Amanda Katz holds an MFA in poetry from Brown University, where she also taught creative writing.
 Her poetry and translations from French have been published in the New Yinzer, Aufgabe, EOAGH, and the Germ.